 Tag Archives: hand

-What did Ronald Reagan, Margaret Thatcher and Samuel Beckett have in common?
-The answer is Dupuytren’s contracture, a progressive, slow-moving condition that affects the connective fibrous tissue in the hand.
-Thatcher was the odd person in this group, since the condition normally strikes men of Northern European descent over the age of 50 and is […]
+Shake Hands with Dupuytren’s Contracture What did Ronald Reagan, Margaret Thatcher, and Samuel Beckett have in common?
+The answer is Dupuytren’s contracture.
+What is Dupuytren’s Contracture?
+Dupuytren’s contracture is a progressive, slow-moving condition that affects the connective fibrous tissue in the hand.
+It is characterized by the thickening and shortening of the palmar fascia, the […]

 Flexing Your Flexor Tendons After Surgery